yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 2. The first time you open the Cloud Shell, you may be prompted to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.
 If you don't see this option, skip the step.

-3. If you're prompted to create storage for your Cloud Shell, ensure your subscription is specified and then select **Advanced settings**.
+3. If you're prompted to create storage for your Cloud Shell, ensure your subscription is specified and then select **Advanced Settings**.

    ![](../media/openai-labs_createstoragepane.png "Create storage advanced settings")